dyl018/Benthic-Co-occurrence/README.md

 # Benthic Co-occurrence
+See the article [TBC](TBC) for full methodological details.

 Python code for calculation of co-occurrence metrics for benthic observational data derived from [ReefCloud](https://reefcloud.ai/) classified benthic photoquadrats (see [Roelfsema et al. (2021)](https://doi.org/10.3389/fmars.2021.643381) and [Golding et al. (2026)](https://doi.org/10.48610/7df1430) for details).
 The Jaccard similarity metric is used as a proxy for co-occurrence likelihood between pairs of thematic classes for coral or seagrass environments, derived from benthic classes identified via automated image classification.
-The scripts here were used for the article **TBC**.
 The scripts presented here detail the process of:
 1. Reclassification of classified benthic data into thematic classes relevant to remote sensing of coral/seagrass environments.
 2. Calculation of presence/absence based co-occurrence metrics using the Jaccard similarity measure across various pixel sizes.
 3. Statistical analysis of similarity results to identify pixel size thresholds and plotting of results.